Human Tongue Parts, Functions With Details And Diagram

 Tongue as an Organ of Speech:

-Being composed of a set of extremely movable muscles, it can quickly assume various shapes for the efficient performance of all the tasks.
+Composed of a set of extremely movable muscles, the tongue can quickly assume various shapes.

 Indicator of Health:

 Among different tongue facts, it is interesting to note that the tongue can tell you about a disease.